DarkArmy786/Over-The-Wire-Bandit/Digital Forensic Assignment.md

 ![image](https://github.com/user-attachments/assets/aca1c942-ad7e-4f1c-b751-f405a028817b)

-Bandit Level 1 → Level 2
+# Bandit Level 1 → Level 2
+ssh bandit1@bandit.labs.overthewire.org -p 2220
 Key Takeaways: learn how to read files with special characters, which is "-" in this case.
 The - is not treated as a filename.
 In Unix/Linux commands, a single dash - usually means:
 “Read from standard input (keyboard) instead of a file.”